CurtisGrayeBabin/rapid-image-prototyping-backend/README.md

 This project requires Node.js to be installed before it can run.

-Once that is done, you can cd into the project subfolder to run it.
+To run image processing and endpoint tests:
+1. npm run test

+To build src files to ./build:
+1. npm run build

+To lint:
+1. npm run lint

-The server can be run with either
+The server can be run with either option:
 1. npm run start
-or
 2. node ./build/.

+Enter "localhost:3000/" to ensure the server is running.

 Enter "localhost:3000/api" for instructions to get resized images directly from the ./assets/full folder.
 You can also add your own images to ./assets/full so long as they are JPG format only!